LukaKurtovic/RecyclerDemo/README.md

 # RecyclerDemo
-Recycler view with swiping and dragging using ItemTouchHelper.Callback
+RecyclerView with swiping and dragging using ItemTouchHelper.Callback